tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 You gain a +4 bonus to skill checks to walk quietly.

 **Quirk:** Develops a love of elegant elven poetry.

 ---

+#### Boots of Joy

+_Recharge 6+:_ These elegant boots lighten your heart, and make you want to dance at every opportunity.
+You may take a free move action immediately when you roll a natural 20.

+**Quirk:** Merry.

+---